SoftVarE-Group/feature-model-benchmark/README.md

 | fiasco_17_10     | systems software | DIMACS | 234   | 1178   | Oh et al. 2020 Scalable Uniform Sampling for Real-World Software Product Lines (TR https://apps.cs.utexas.edu/apps/tech-reports/192690) https://github.com/jeho-oh/Smarch |
 |||||||

-[^1]: Information about number of features and cross-tree cornstraints from DIMACs file (p cnf)
+[^1]: Information about number of features and cross-tree cornstraints gathered from DIMACs file (p cnf)
+[^2]: Features range from 1159 to 1312, number of features here is the median given in the paper